dhruvam-zaveri/Portfolio-website-prototype/README.md

 # Photographer's portfolio website
 Frontend for a photographer's porfolio website.
-Wireframed using Adobe XD and designed using HTML, CSS, Bootstrap and
+Wireframed using Adobe XD and designed using HTML, CSS, Bootstrap, Javascript and Media query